Many of us, along with our dear neighbors across the country, have been proudly wearing our “I voted” stickers throughout this election season.

+While we are a non-partisan group and do not an endorsement of any particular candidate, we are passionate about creating a more just world for all.
 Civic engagement is a responsibility.
-The CSJ Community firmly believes that an active responsibility of our faith is thoughtful participation and engagement in the civic process.
-2020 is an election year, so how do we thoughtfully and faithfully engage as people of faith and citizens.
+The CSJ community firmly believes that an active responsibility of our faith is thoughtful participation and engagement in the civic process.

 As we await the final 2020 election results, we thoughtfully and faithfully engage as people of faith and citizens with our new and returning elected officials on legislation which truly creates a more just world for all.

 We invite you to join the St. Paul Province and the U.S. Federation for 100 DAYS OF PRAYER SPECIAL EDITION: “WRAPPING THE NATION IN PRAYER”

 Beginning November 1 to November 7, the Federation of the Sisters of St. Joseph is encouraging everyone to join in “wrapping the nation in prayer.”
 They have made available a special edition of the 100 Days of Prayer, and in lieu of the regular action item, they are asking everyone to pray the last prayer on the flyer every day that week at 12 p.m. (local time).